161chihuahuas/cv/index.md

 ##### Github *[github.com/tacticalchihuahua](https://github.com/tacticalchihuahua)*
 ##### Pronouns *they/them*

-I'm an indpendent security researcher with an extensive background in distributed systems, digital privacy, and applied cryptography.
+I'm an independent security researcher with an extensive background in distributed systems, digital privacy, and applied cryptography.
 Past clients I have worked with include Zcash, MetaMask, Ethereum Foundation, Blockstack, and others.